-The following table describes the fees and expenses you may pay if you buy and hold shares of the Fund.
+The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
 The table and Example below do not include the brokerage commissions or bid-ask spread that you may pay when purchasing or selling shares of the Fund.

+Shareholder Fees (fees paid directly from your investment) None

+Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.68%

 Distribution and/or Service (12b-1) Fees 0.00%

-Other Expenses 0.08%
+Other Expenses 0.05%

-Total Annual Fund Operating Expenses 0.76%
+Total Annual Fund Operating Expenses 0.73%